-Self hypnosis is another great tool for lucid dreaming.
+Self hypnosis is another powerful way to incubate lucid dreams.

-Hypnotizing yourself is different from meditation because it uses auto suggestion to plant certain thoughts and affirmations.
-So if you want to use self hypnosis for lucid dreaming, plant suggestions like: "I can remember my dreams" and "I can recognize when I'm dreaming" and "All my dreams are vivid".
+However, hypnotizing yourself is different from meditation because it uses auto suggestions to plant specific thoughts and affirmations.
+To use self hypnosis for lucid dreaming, use suggestions like: "I can remember my dreams clearly" and "The next scene will be a dream".

-Hypnosis is the act of sending your brain into a trance, similar to sleep.
+Hypnosis is the act of sending your brain into a relaxed trance.
 It makes you more suggestible than normal.
 It is not unnatural, evil, or mind control!

 In self hypnosis, you become closer to your inner voice and more suggestible.
 You'll enter a deep, relaxing trance, causing the release of endorphins (the natural happy chemicals).
 You can then plant any number of powerful auto suggestions to improve your life - in this case, to encourage lucid dreaming.